lyokoth/sprint/README.md

 -- Matplotlib / Plotly: Libraries for data visualization and creating meaningful plots and charts.
  -- GitHub: Version control repository for collaborative development and project management.

-TODO: Add more sprinting events, such as  men's 200, and 400M dashes, as well as women's 100, 200, and 400M.
+TODO: Add  women's 100, 200, and 400M.
+- Create Dashboards for all events
+- Combine Dashboards into one .html file
+-

 ## 100 M Men's